comerc/meteor-template2/README.md

   onCreated() {}, onRendered() {}, onDestroyed() {},
 });

-// events declaration by old shool Template.hello.eventsByInstance({
+// events declaration by old shool, but with context by Template.instance() Template.hello.eventsByInstance({
   'submit form': function(e) {
     e.preventDefault();
-    // this - context of Template.instance()
-    this.viewDoc(function(error, doc) {
+    // Get doc after clean and validation for save to model this.viewDoc(function(error, doc) {
       if (error) return;
       Posts.insert(doc);